 - Licensing fee.
 If you buy Particle hardware directly from us, the licensing fee for accessing the Cloud is built into the cost of the hardware.
 If you're buying hardware directly from our module manufacturer, their quoted cost will not include this licensing fee, and your devices will be unable to access the Cloud until you pay it.
 Generally, it's a one-time cost of ~$2 per device.
 To get detailed pricing, please contact sales.

-- Particle System Firmware.
-Buying hardware directly from Particle means it will come pre-programmed with a bootloader, our system firmware (an embedded OS for your device), and Tinker, our default user app.
+- Particle Device OS.
+Buying hardware directly from Particle means it will come pre-programmed with a bootloader, our Device OS (an embedded OS for your device), and Tinker, our default user app.
 If you purchase directly from our module manufacturer, the hardware will be blank and require that you flash it using your product's exposed JTAG pins/pads in order to function properly.
-At a minimum, you'll need to flash our system firmware to the device so that it has the information it needs to communicate with our Cloud during initial configuration and setup.
+At a minimum, you'll need to flash our Device OS to the device so that it has the information it needs to communicate with our Cloud during initial configuration and setup.

-- Instructions and resources for flashing Particle system firmware to your device on the manufacturing line
+- Instructions and resources for flashing Particle Device OS to your device on the manufacturing line

 Connected devices provide the opportunity to compare customer behavior across distribution channels if you track your hardware properly.
 Consider adding a unique serial number for each device and tracking the mapping between these serial numbers and the device IDs.